Fromm Gold Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 The Bottom Line

-Judging by its ingredients alone, Fromm Gold Nutritionals looks to be an above-average dry dog food.
+Judging by its ingredients alone, Fromm Gold looks like an above-average dry dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Fromm Gold Nutritionals is a grain-based kibble using a moderate amount of chicken meal as its main source of animal protein… thus earning the brand 4 stars.
+Fromm Gold Dog Food is a plant-based kibble using a moderate amount of duck and chicken meal as its main sources of animal protein, thus earning the brand 4 stars.

 A Final Word